 Switching to a more “green and clean” lifestyle is not something I did overnight.
 In fact, it started years ago and in many cases, I feel like I have a long way to go still.
 Also “going green” can mean so many different things to different people.
 So what does “going green” mean?
 Many people take it to mean pursuing a lifestyle that is good for the environment.
 While that’s one definition, for me it means living a sustainable lifestyle free of chemicals or substances that could be harmful to my health or surrounding environment.
-And because I’ve chosen this lifestyle here are at least 10 things I no longer buy since going green.
+So, if you’ve been wanting to pursue a more natural lifestyle here are 8 ways to go green in your home today.

 But I still didn’t know enough to make decisions that actually improved my skin.
 I would buy “clean” face lotions but still pair it with chemical-laden face washes.
 I couldn’t figure out why my skin wasn’t improving.
 It’s only when I learned that I had to make a complete and total switch to green and clean products if I wanted to see results that I actually began to see them.